eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

      error_code: null } }
 ```

-### Check account from Antelope blockchain to verify if your solidity bytecode has deployed:
+### Check account from Antelope blockchain to verify if your solidity bytecode has been deployed:
 ```
 ./cleos get table evmevmevmevm evmevmevmevm account
 {